Sahil2703/global-electronics-dashboard/README.md

 ## Tools

-Built entirely in **WPS Spreadsheets** (Excel-compatible).
-No Power BI, no Tableau, no Python for the dashboard itself — just pivot tables, slicers, XLOOKUP, INDEX-MATCH, and a lot of careful layout work.
+Built entirely in **Microsoft Excel **.
+No Power BI, no Tableau, no Python for the dashboard itself, just pivot tables, slicers, XLOOKUP, INDEX-MATCH, and a lot of careful layout work.

 ---